 Batman: Arkham Knight on the other hand, did not get away with a Teen Rating, making it the first Batman adaptation to get an adult-level rating.
 The game pushes Batman to his physical and mental limits more than any of the previous games, with the single darkest and most disturbing story yet.
 There's also a character specific example with Scarecrow, who goes from a minor villain and moderate threat in previous media appearances (and most comics), to a truly nightmarish Big Bad and No-Nonsense Nemesis whose plan involves breaking Batman in every way possible.

 Tomb Raider went this direction.
 The first game had Lara Croft simply hunting for artifacts and getting into shootouts for self-defence.
 As the games progressed the character became darker and more violent, with the player being unable to avoid killing in order to proceed with a level in some cases.
 One game's cutscene has Lara cold-bloodedly allowing a man to fall to his death, while a mission in Tomb Raider Anniversary chronicles Lara's first killing of another human being.
 (See Literature for how Lara got even more darker and edgier.)

-Especially with the new reboot of the series, pictured at the top of the page.
+The reboot of the series takes it a step further.
 It follows Lara on her first archeological expedition, just after college.
 She ends up stranded on an island occupied by crazy, homicidal cultists and must learn to survive and kill, or die.
 Features copious amounts of physical and psychological trauma.